The annual application deadline is the first working day of February.

 Successful applicants will receive half of their grant upon initiation of their project.
 To request the final payment, grant recipients will submit invoices/receipts for the entire project.

-Grant funding is no longer available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
-Only owners/stewards of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution are eligible to apply for grants for conservation work.
+Grant funding is for owners/stewards of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution are eligible to apply for grants for conservation work.

 The Heritage Preservation Partnership Program provides matching grants and scholarship funds to support initiatives that preserve and interpret Alberta's heritage.